unlock-protocol/unlock/subgraph/README.md

 yarn run deploy-all
 ```

 Deploy the latest subgraph code to the studio.
+If `studioName` option is set it will use it instead of the `studioEndpoint` set in `network.subgraph`.
+If `studioEndpoint` is not set or `studioName` is not passed as a parameter, it will deploy to the hosted service.
+The `label` option should always be set when doing studio deployments, otherwise it will fallback to deploying to hosted service as well.

+Deploying all will deploy all networks that have `studioEndpoint` set.

 ```sh
 export SUBGRAPH_STUDIO_DEPLOY_KEY=<api-key>